 - teacher training on inclusive pedagogy for supporting students with SEN/Ds in the mainstream mathematics classroom.

-I am a member of the ECS research group: Centre for Research in Education in Science, Technology, Engineering & Mathematics.
+She is a member of the ECS research group the Centre for Research in Education in Science, Technology, Engineering & Mathematics.

-I currently teach on the PhD, MA, and PGCE programmes within the School of Education, Communication and Society, and am Programme Director for the MA in Mathematics Education.
+Dr Finesilver currently teaches on the PhD, MA, and PGCE programmes within the School of Education, Communication and Society, and is Programme Director for the MA in Mathematics Education.

 - experiences of primary school students with mathematical learning difficulties, as perceived by the students, their teachers and LSAs